 I’ve been testing out the SecretLab Titan 2020 chair for the past two weeks.
 Read on to hear about my experience with the chair, and how it measures up against other gaming chairs.
+For our roundup of the best gaming chairs, peruse our list here.

 The box of the new iteration of the Titan is surprisingly inviting.
 A large, dark, cardboard box with SecretLab’s logo printed all over encouraging you to delve within.
 As you open the flaps, you uncover the chair, packed away neatly making it easy to unpack all the components.